Offerings

 Floor 3, Theater

-As part of the performance program organized by guest curator Taja Cheek for Whitney Biennial 2024: Even Better Than the Real Thing, JJJJJerome Ellis’s Offerings is a series of performances involving sound and text.
-Ellis will base these performances on the musical score they created for the Biennial, as well as the billboard they created as part of the collective People Who Stutter Create.
+As part of the performance program organized by guest curator Taja Cheek for Whitney Biennial 2024: Even Better Than the Real Thing, JJJJJerome Ellis’s Offerings, will lead guests on a musical tour through the galleries highlighting specific artworks featured in the 2024 Whitney Biennial.
+Ellis will base these performances on the musical score they created for the Biennial featuring saxophone, electronics, voice, and hammered dulcimer.

 Offerings was commissioned by the Whitney Museum of American Art.